 When I'm talking about getting plants to flower indoors, I prefer the word "coax" over "force."
 It sounds kinder, doesn't it?
-Well, coaxing Lily of the Valley to bloom indoors is a very good thing to do in May when you're greedy for all the springtime you can get.
+Well, coaxing Lily of the Valley to bloom indoors is a very good thing to do when you're greedy for all the springtime you can get.

 Photographs by Erin Boyle.

 Above: I bought a pot of already-started pips a little more than a week ago and settled them into their new urban home.
 Today?
 There are blooms.

 Above: If you live by a nursery that has Lily of the Valley already started in pots, your work is practically finished.
 To avoid disturbing the roots, I decided against repotting the pips in favor of disguising the pot I used garden scissors to trim off the top inch of my pot.
 If you're looking for a new, sharp pair, see 10 Easy Pieces: Floral Scissors.

 Above: I lined an old wooden box with a bit of parchment for protection and slipped my plastic pot on top of that.

 Above: After the pot was nestled into a corner, I used moss that I picked up at a local florist shop to cover the edges of the pot.
 You can also use preserved moss; Green Dried Preserved Moss is $2.99 from Jamali Garden.